 AWS CloudFormation Designer Interface Overview

 Designer has four panes.
-The pane shows a diagram of your template resources so that you can see them and their relationships at a glance.
+The canvas pane shows a diagram of your template resources so that you can see them and their relationships at a glance.
 To add resources to your template, you drag them from the Resources types pane onto the canvas pane.
 Use the JSON editor pane to specify template details, such as resource properties or template parameters.
 After you've modified the template, you can save it to a local file or to an S3 bucket.
 When you open or validate an invalid template, the Errors pane displays validation errors.

 Designer cannot show or modify running resources in your stacks; use it only for creating, modifying, and saving templates.

 The following figure illustrates the Designer panes and its main components.

 - 1. Canvas pane

 The canvas pane displays your template resources as a diagram.
 You use it to add or remove resources, create relationships between resources, and arrange their layout.
 The changes that you make in the canvas automatically modify the template's JSON.
 For more information, see Canvas Pane.